Monthly Archives: February 2018

 Watch video of this sermon.

 We’re in the second week of Lent.
 How is your journey through the wilderness going?
 Or, as Pietists like to say, “How goes your walk with the Lord?”
 Are you managing to keep up with Jesus?
-We may be in only the second week of Lent 2021, but for some of us, it feels like we’ve been on this Lenten journey through the wilderness for more than a year.
+We may be in only the second week of Lent, but for some of us, it feels like we’ve been on this Lenten journey for a long time.
 If you’re like me, the wilderness can wear you down.
 So how’s your walk with the Lord really going?
 Continue reading

 A Fool’s Errand – Sermon on Mark 1:9-15